labex-labs/labex-cheatsheets/docs/cheatsheets/en/pandas.md

   <BaseQuizOption value="D">Counts elements in the column</BaseQuizOption>

   <BaseQuizAnswer>
-    The `apply()` method applies a function to each element in a Series.
-The lambda function `lambda x: x*2` multiplies each value by 2, returning a new Series with the transformed values.
+    The <code>apply()</code> method applies a function to each element in a Series.
+The lambda function <code>lambda x: x*2</code> multiplies each value by 2, returning a new Series with the transformed values.
   </BaseQuizAnswer>
 </BaseQuiz>